| Title: | Multivariate Ordinal Regression Models |

 If the categories differ across multiple measurements (either the number of categories or the category labels)

-explicitly.
+one needs to specify the response.levels explicitly.
 This is performed by a list

 of length (number of multiple measurements), where each element contains